13th Age core book

-Because they’re still in development, the design team hasn’t been super public about them.
 The monk is a martial artist that can channel his or her spirit into supernatural effects and uses combination attacks (openers, flow attacks, and finishing attacks).
-The necromancer wields undeath magic and has setting ties to the Lich King; the occultist has ties to the Diabolist.
-The commander is a squad leader in the vein of the marshal or 4e warlord.
-The druid is mostly an unknown, but presumably is a nature priest in the D&D tradition of druids with ties to the High Druid.
+The necromancer wields undeath magic and has setting ties to the Lich King.
+The occultist is a mind-blowing, reality-warping caster who is the only one of its kind in the entire world.
+The commander is a squad leader who spends command points to affect the battle by directing other characters.
+The druid is perhaps the game’s most ambitious class, with options for beast form, elemental casting.
 The chaos shaman is a high-randomness class for people who like that.

 13th Age Bestiary

 It’s a monster manual for 13th Age.
 The core book contains some monsters; the Bestiary will contain more.
 It’s available for pre-order from Pelgranepress.com.
 It’s all new monsters, no core book repeats, with lots of story elements and iconic tie-ins.

 It’s an incredibly cool megadungeon campaign by Gareth Ryder-Hanrahan.
 From the product description:

 The Stone Thief is an old and cunning Living Dungeon.
 For unknown ages, it has slithered through the Underworld, rising to consume towers and cities or other, lesser dungeons.
 Now, it has your scent.
 It swims through the earth, eager to steal everything you cherish, eager to drag you down into its hellish labyrinth.